-Recently, I was interviewed by Abhijit Chokshi and Soumya from “Share Bazaar” team for their series “An hour with an Investment Superstar”.
+Recently, I was interviewed by Abhijit Chokshi and Soumya from the “Share Bazaar” team for their series “An Hour with an Investment Superstar”.
 Share Bazaar is an upcoming financial portal aiming to be a source of information about equity markets and investing.

 The current article contains this interview, which was originally published at Share Bazaar.